What to expect from us

 3.4 The Visitor shall not receive repayment of the price of admission in the event of loss or theft of his Admission Ticket/Entry Ticket before he has entered the National Military Museum.

-3.5 Tickets shall remain valid for one year after the date on which they were issued, event tickets are only valid on the date of the event.
+3.5 Regular tickets shall remain valid for one year after the date on which they were issued, event tickets are only valid on the date of the event.
 Refund of an unused Admission Ticket/Entry Ticket is not possible.

 3.6 Admission Tickets/Entry Tickets cannot be exchanged.